agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 #### 1. Support the WebAssembly platform by adding a Pyodide CI job

 {{< admonition note >}}
-While this step is not required for enabling interactive documentation deployments alone, it is recommended to ensure that they work properly and make maintenance easier.
+While this step is not required for enabling interactive documentation deployments alone, it is recommended to ensure that projects work in the WebAssembly environment used for such deployments properly and make their maintenance easier.
+We recommend that both pure Python projects and projects with compiled extensions do this.

 {{< /admonition >}}

 ##### 1.1.
 How to assess compatibility with WebAssembly